-- · Do not use TENS if you are pregnant. - · Do not use TENS if you have an electrical device in your body, such as a pace maker, an automatic implantable cardioverter defibrillation (AICD), the presence of telemetry, or other electronic monitoring systems.
-If you have any other electrical implants, pumps, or stimulators, consult your care team before using TENS as it may be contraindicated for your device. - · Do not put electrode pads over your chest, ribcage or breast bone, open wounds, infections or surgical hardware. - · If you have cancer, TENS may be used if placed distant to the site of cancer, however, it is important to seek guidance from your Oncologist in this situation as well as prior to using TENS for palliative cancer care.
+- Do not use TENS if you are pregnant. - Do not use TENS if you have an electrical device in your body, such as a pacemaker, the presence of telemetry or other electronic monitoring system or an automatic implantable cardioverter defibrillator (AICD).

+- Do not put electrode pads over your chest, ribcage or breast bone, open wounds, infections or surgical hardware. - If you have cancer, TENS may be used if placed distant to the site of cancer, however, it is important to seek guidance from your Oncologist in this situation as well as prior to using TENS for palliative cancer care.